appohfaiths/appohfaiths/README.md

 I'm a Front-End Developer 💻, Mobile App Developer, and Webmaster
 </h4>

-I love the entire process of developing creative websites, mobile apps and building software.
+I love the entire process of developing creative web apps, mobile apps and building software.

 ### 🤝 Connect with me: